Choosing a Care Home in BC: A Guide to Help Your Family Feel Confident

 Questions to Ask the Facility

 Come prepared with questions.
 Good facilities will answer openly and without hesitation.
-Here are the most important ones:
+Here are the most important ones to ask:

 - What is your staff-to-resident ratio on day, evening, and night shifts?

-- What staff training and certifications do you require?
+- What training and certifications do you require for staff?

 - How do you handle medical emergencies?